Risk-Sensitive Partially Observable Markov Decision Processes as Fully Observable Multivariate Utility Optimization problems: Introduction

+for some increasing and continuous function $U:\mathbb{R}\to\mathbb{R}$.
+Note that the exponential utility function $U = \exp$ generates a performance index that belongs to several models of risk at the same time, and it has been extensively studied in many different settings \citep{borkar2002, cavazos2010, chung1987, dimasi2007, dupuis2019exit, fleming1997, hernandez1996a, howard1972, levitt2001}.
+As mentioned above, \citep{bauerle2014} treated problems with optimality criteria of form \eqref{firsteq}.

-When risk is involved, extra or alternative information is necessary to make an optimal decision.
-In the case of expected utilities, additional information on the accumulated cost is necessary to make an optimal choice, even if the true state is known to the controller \citep{bauerle2014, marecki2010}.
-When risk is modeled by risk measures, the current state is a sufficient statistic in the fully observable case \citep{ruszczynski2010, lin2013, shen2013}, but the belief state still does not appear to be a sufficient statistic in the partially observable setting.
+To our best knowledge, there is only partial progress \citep{marecki2010, bauerle2017partially,bauerle2017a, fan2018, fernandez1997,baras1997,hernandez1999,cavazos2005} when it comes to combining risk-sensitivity and partial observability, and most articles study the specific case of the exponential utility function.
+When risk is involved extra or alternative information is necessary to make an optimal decision.
+In the case of expected utilities additional information on the accumulated cost is necessary to make an optimal choice, even if the true state is known to the controller \citep{bauerle2014, marecki2010}.
 A common workaround to this problem is to assume that the controller is aware of the running cost through some mechanism.
-For example, the controller observes either the running cost directly \citep{marecki2010}, or a part of the whole process that is responsible for the cost \citep{bauerle2017b}. \citet{fan2018} study cost functions that depend on both observable quantities and beliefs.
+For example, the controller observes either the running cost directly \citep{marecki2010}, or a part of the whole process that is responsible for the cost \citep{bauerle2017partially}. \citet{fan2018} study cost functions that depend on both observable quantities and beliefs.
 In \citet{bauerle2017a}, a general approach for treating problems with risk measured by a utility function is introduced.
 It is shown there, that one can use probability measures on the product space $X\times\R$ as state space.
-This way, the authors end up with an MDP on the state space $\mathcal{P}(X\times\R).$ As we will explain in the sequel, we take a different route that, although not as general, is computational less demanding in several cases.
+This way, the authors end up with an MDP on the state space $\mathcal{P}(X\times\R).$ As we will explain in the sequel, we take a different route that is computationally less demanding in several cases.